 But who has ever heard of a happy end?

 As this is a world of relativity, the interactions of the modes create an unlimited gradation of nuances between unlimited ways of thinking and acting.
-Thus, art is also conditioned by nature and it is molded according to time, place, circumstance and individual.
+Thus, art is also conditioned by nature and it is moulded according to time, place, circumstance and individual.
 From the time of creation, art is present in all human societies, either so-called civilized or so-called uncivilized, from the most barbarian groups up to the highly intellectual ones.
-Much more than the technical ability required, the development of musical complexities in the form of harmony, counter-point, etc., evinces the refinement of thought and expression reached in a certain stage.
-It is quite obvious to me that some people don’t respond to music at all, just as some don’t respond to poetry, to philosophy, etc., while others will respond according to their idiosyncrasy, cultural background, sensibility, taste, etc. In this way, we can comparatively classify music according to distinct parameters in terms of the modes of nature, the level of structural development, and the class of people who appreciate it.
+Much more than the technical ability required, the development of musical complexities in the form of harmony, counterpoint, etc., evinces the refinement of thought and expression reached at a certain stage.
+It is quite obvious to me that some people don’t respond to music at all, just as some don’t respond to poetry, philosophy, etc., while others will respond according to their idiosyncrasy, cultural background, sensibility, taste, etc. In this way, we can comparatively classify music according to distinct parameters in terms of the modes of nature, the level of structural development, and the class of people who appreciate it.

-One of the interesting features of extremely opposite interaction of the modes of nature is the way they clash.
-For example, for a person fond of Baroque music, with its very refined harmonic principles, instrumental technique and ornamentation most of the contemporary pop music might sound revolting.
-This may sound snob, but compared to the musicality of an accomplished musician, expert in the European music of the 18th and 19th centuries, the most renowned pop stars display the musicality of an ass.
+One of the interesting features of the extremely opposite interaction of the modes of nature is the way they clash.
+For example, for a person fond of Baroque music, with its very refined harmonic principles, instrumental technique and ornamentation, most contemporary pop music might sound revolting.
+This may sound snobby, but compared to the musicality of an accomplished musician expert in the European music of the 18th and 19th centuries, the most renowned pop stars display the musicality of an ass.
 On the other hand, for those fond of pop music, classical music may sound boring.
-The same as everything else, just like a vegetarian could vomit simply by thinking of what a meat-eater eats, while the latter thinks vegetarian food tasteless.
-And ironically each of the modes leads one to think that whatever he does or thinks is the right thing… The point I am making here is how relative values might be and how our tendencies are conditioned in a particular way by nature via social, cultural, environmental, familiar, and religious factors to the point that all our habits and tastes are more or less a reflex of them, and if we speak of a scale of values existent for everything in life, we will be situated either up or down depending on the referential point we accept.
+The same as everything else, just like a vegetarian could vomit simply by thinking of what a meat-eater eats, while the latter thinks vegetarian food is tasteless.
+Ironically, each of the modes leads one to think that whatever one does or thinks is the right thing… The point I am making here is how relative values might be and how our tendencies are conditioned in a particular way by nature via social, cultural, environmental, familiar, and religious factors to the point that all our habits and tastes are more or less a reflection of them, and if we speak of a scale of values existent for everything in life, we will be situated either up or down depending on the referential point we accept.
 Even this referential point is also usually dependent on those factors, though.
 In this way, both autonomy and heteronomy play important roles in the formation of one’s cultural and intellectual assets, but ultimately what determines one’s steady progress is a deliberate and selective absorption of the elements acquired through both, provided one has a clear conception of the aims to be attained and their means.

-Music in ancient Greece and India
+Music in Ancient Greece and India

 Notwithstanding so many weird ideas, the philosophical concepts taught by Socrates and later elaborated by Plato and others resemble so much those based on the Vedas that it would be possible to draw several parallels between both.
-Therefore, it is no surprise that factually the view Plato and Aristotle hold about music matches considerably that presented by the sastras.
-Socrates and Plato conceived perfection as belonging to a perfect, ideal world, from which everything in this world is but a shadow or reflex.
+Therefore, it is no surprise that factually the view Plato and Aristotle hold about music matches considerably that presented by the śāstras.
+Socrates and Plato conceived perfection as belonging to a perfect, ideal world, from which everything in this world is but a shadow or reflection.
 The different artistic representations are merely an attempt to express the original, ideal beauty that characterizes the ideal world.
-Thus, music for them was a means to approach the sublime beauty and perfection through divine inspiration.
+Thus, music for them was a means to approach sublime beauty and perfection through divine inspiration.
 However, they were aware of the powerful effects music exerts on man’s consciousness and therefore were very cautious regarding its application.
-For Socrates, ethics was an essential principle to be observed by those aspiring moral and intellectual advancement, while any lenience towards hedonism meant corruption.
-Bearing this view, Plato and Aristotle clearly defined how restricted music should be inside an ideal society.
+For Socrates, ethics was an essential principle to be observed by those aspiring for moral and intellectual advancement, while any lenience towards hedonism meant corruption.
+Bearing this view, Plato and Aristotle clearly defined how restricted music should be in an ideal society.
 They particularly condemned purely instrumental music as an unnecessary act of self-amusement and egotism, while the chanting of instructive songs, dramatic performances, prayers and hymns was encouraged as being conducive to divinity.
 On this basis, they supported musical education from the very childhood as an important element in the formation of one’s character.
 Plato believed musical training to be a very potent tool for building one’s mind.
-Therefore he instigated the search for a particular combination of melody, harmony and rhythm that would produce brave men.
+Therefore, he instigated the search for a particular combination of melody, harmony and rhythm that would produce brave men.
 He holds love for beauty to be the supreme purpose of music, but made it clear that merely by music it is not possible to attain superior knowledge or the ultimate good.

-Similarly, in India the Vedic tradition conferred to music a distinct but restricted scope.
-Arts are referred to in texts supplementary to the Vedas, usually called upavedas, such as the Gandharva Veda, and in the artha-sastras, which deal with several activities required in human society.
-The chanting of the Sama Veda mantras was a preeminent activity exclusively done by the priestly order, while instrumental music played an important role in entertaining the deities in the temples as well as the royalty, being performed mostly by sudras.
-Apart from these, the dharma-sastras clearly prohibit the brahmanas and brahmacaris to indulge in music.
-Describing the duties of a snataka, or one who completed his studies, the Visnu-smrti (71.70) states that he must not dance or sing mundane songs.
-Manu (2.
-178) is very specific when stating the duties of a brahmacari:
+Similarly, in India, the Vedic tradition conferred to music a distinct but restricted scope.
+Arts are referred to in texts supplementary to the Vedas, usually called Upavedas, such as the Gāndharva Veda, and in the artha-śāstras, which deal with several activities required in human society.
+The chanting of the Sāma Veda mantras was a preeminent activity exclusively done by the priestly order, while instrumental music played an important role in entertaining the deities in the temples as well as the royalty, being performed mostly by śūdras.
+Apart from these, the dharma-śāstras clearly prohibit brāhmaṇas and brahmacārīs to indulge in music.
+Describing the duties of a snātaka, or one who completed his studies, the Viṣṇu-smṛti (71.70) states that he must not dance or sing mundane songs.
+Manu (2.178) is very specific when stating the duties of a brahmacārī:

-.
 “A celibate student should refrain from anointing his body with oil, applying collyrium to his eyes, from the use of shoes and of an umbrella, from lust, anger, covetousness, dancing, singing, and playing musical instruments.”

-And about a snataka, Manu (4.64) says:
+And about a snātaka, Manu (4.64) says:

 “Let him not dance, nor sing, nor play musical instruments.”